Designations Congruent with Things: Chapter 22

 “I’m sorry Dr. Gottlieb, but I didn’t understand your request.
 Please rephrase your statement.”

 Hermann sighs.
-“Never mind,” he says.
+“Never mind.”

 Newton turns at the sound of the door, and gives Hermann a burnt-out look of abject apology mixed with silent appeal mixed with obvious anxiety.